 Lip fillers are very, very in vogue right now, but we see a lot of clients all seeking slightly different results from one another.
-We believe in the importance of an honest and confidential consultation to best assess your desired results, but there are some points to consider before you visit our clinic.
+We believe in the importance of an honest and confidential consultation to best assess your desired results, but there are some points to consider before you visit our skin clinic on Harley Street.
 If you’re looking for guidance on what to consider before having lip fillers, you’ve come to the right place.

 What are lip fillers made of?

 Most dermal fillers, including the brands we use, are made of a substance that closely resembles a natural bodily sugar, hyaluronic acid.
 This substance gives skin its volume, laxity, and plumpness, so it is only natural to include it in dermal fillers.
 Because of the close similarities between the dermal filler and this bodily sugar, there is very little chance of side effects and almost 0 chance of rejection by the body.
 You may have heard horror stories about permanent lip fillers that use liquid silicone, but these are thankfully a thing of the past.
 Temporary and much safer dermal fillers are now used.

 What should I consider before having lip fillers?

 Research who will be performing your treatment.
 Take your time to find a practitioner and clinic that you trust and like the work of.
 Look for qualified professionals who have plenty of before and after photos, reviews, and who fill you with confidence.
 Medical and health professionals are definitely who you want to keep an eye out for, because they understand the anatomy and physiology of the body and face better than anyone.
 This way, if any complications do happen to arise, your practitioner will be skilled and experienced in managing them for you and setting your mind at ease.